itrix-edge/ITRIX-Edge/docs/installation.md

 ### Hardware setup

-To setup an local edge cluster, we needs at least 4 compute nodes, and connect all nodes to the same LAN.
-You also need to prepare a external router for internet access, and setup each compute node as static IP address.
+To set up a local edge cluster, we need at least 4 compute nodes, and connect all nodes to the same LAN.
+An external router for internet access and set up each compute node as a static IP address are also required.

-The reference cluster configuration described as below, OOBM and external power control lane hardware are optional.
-Please follow [specification document](specification.md) for abstruct instruction.
+The reference cluster configuration described as below, OOBM, and external power control lane hardware are optional.
+Please follow [specification document](specification.md) for abstract instruction.

 ![image](images/edge-appliance-access-information.png)